AliReza000J/realestate-ranking/README.md

-# Real Estate Listings Ranking using NLP, ML & LLM
+# **Real Estate Listings Ranking using NLP, ML & LLM**

-A full pipeline project to rank anonymized Persian real estate ads using a combination of structured features, LLM-based text embeddings, and machine learning models.
+A full pipeline project to **rank anonymized Persian real estate ads** using a combination of structured features, LLM-based text embeddings, and machine learning models.

+---

 ## 🌟 Project Goals